Reduce Back Pain While Getting Better ZZZZ’s

-As we age, our spinal discs break down, or degenerate.
-This leads to loss of fluid in the discs—the cushioned area between the vertebrae—which reduces the ability of the discs to act as shock absorbers.
-Patients with degenerative disc disease often prefer to sleep on their stomachs to relieve pressure on the disc space.
-Usually a firmer mattress is best for patients with degenerative disc disease.
+As we age, our spinal disks break down, or degenerate.
+This leads to loss of fluid in the disks—the cushioned area between the vertebrae—which reduces the ability of the disks to act as shock absorbers.
+Patients with degenerative disk disease often prefer to sleep on their stomachs to relieve pressure on the disk space.
+Usually a firmer mattress is best for patients with degenerative disk disease.

 Spinal stenosis occurs when the space around the spinal cord narrows, which puts pressure on the spinal cord and the spinal nerve’s roots.
 This can lead to pain or even numbness in the legs.
 People with spinal stenosis should consider sleeping in the fetal position, or in an adjustable bed that allows the head and knees to be elevated.
 This relieves pressure on the spinal nerves.

 When patients have hip pain, the best sleeping position is on their sides with a pillow between their knees.
 This decreases the stress across the hip area.